Florida Real Estate Practice Questions: A practical guide to Success

 Question 15: What is a mortgage?

-a) A legal document transferring ownership of property. b) A loan secured by real estate. c) A contract for the sale of real estate. d) A type of deed.
+a) A legal document transferring ownership of property.
+Even so, b) A loan secured by real estate. c) A contract for the sale of real estate. d) A type of deed.

 Answer: B A mortgage is a loan used to purchase real estate, with the property serving as collateral.